jlleongarcia/jlleongarcia/content/blog/ai-apps-2024.md

 ---
-title: "SelfHosting Python AI Apps - My 2024 Favs with Caddy"
+title: "SelfHosting Python AI Apps - My 2024 Favs"
 date: 2024-12-16T23:20:21+01:00
 #Lastmod: 2022-11-17
 draft: false
 tags: ["Dev"]
 description: 'How to get your custom MultiChat, Youtube Summarizer and more ready for SelfHosting with Caddy.
-Bonus Traefik and NGINX.'
+Bonus Traefik and NGINX Proxies.'
 summary: 'A recap on Python AI Apps that I have been working on during 2024'
 url: 'selfhosting-python-ai-apps-caddy'
 ---